databricks/koalas/CONTRIBUTING.md

 - Koalas respects to the largest extent the conventions of the Python numerical ecosystem, and allows the use of numpy types, etc. that are supported by Spark.

+- Koalas docs follow rest of the PyData project docs.

+#### Unify small data (pandas) API and big data (Spark) API, but pandas first

+The Koalas DataFrame is meant to provide the best of pandas and Spark under a single API, with easy and clear conversions between each API when necessary.
+When Spark and pandas have similar APIs with subtle differences, the principle is to honor the contract of the pandas API first.

+There are 4 different classes of functions:

+ 1. Functions that are only found in Spark (`select`, `selectExpr`).
+These functions should also beavailable in Koalas.

+ 2. Functions that are found in Spark but that have a clear equivalent in pandas, e.g. `alias` and `rename`.
+These functions will be implemented as the alias of the pandas function, but should be marked that they are aliases of the same functions.
+They are provided so that existing users of PySpark can get the benefits of Koalas without having to adapt their code.

+ 3. Functions that are found in both Spark and pandas under the same name (`count`, `dtypes`, `head`).
+The return value is the same as the return type in pandas (and not Spark's).

+ 4. Functions that are only found in pandas.
+When these functions are appropriate for distributed datasets, they should become available in Koalas.

+#### Be a lean API layer and move fast

+Koalas is designed as an API overlay layer on top of Spark.
+The project should be lightweight, and most functions should be implemented as wrappers around Spark or pandas.
+Koalas does not accept heavyweight implementations, e.g. execution engine changes.

+This approach enables us to move fast.
+For the considerable future, we aim to be making weekly releases.

 #### Return Koalas data structure for big data, and pandas data structure for small data

 Often developers face the question whether a particular function should return a Koalas DataFrame/Series, or a pandas DataFrame/Series.
 The principle is: if the returned object can be large, use a Koalas DataFrame/Series.
 If the data is bound to be small, use a pandas DataFrame/Series.
 For example, `DataFrame.dtypes` return a pandas Series, because the number of columns in a DataFrame is bounded and small, whereas `DataFrame.head()` or `Series.unique()` returns a Koalas DataFrame, because the resulting object can be large.